sap-tutorials/Tutorials/tutorials/hana-webide-dt-getting-started-4/hana-webide-dt-getting-started-4.md

 ## Details
 ### You will learn
-* How to convert between an in-memory and an extended table using SQL scripts in SAP Web IDE for SAP HANA.
+* How to convert an in-memory column store table to an extended table and vice versa.

 ### Time to Complete
 **15 Min**